tigera-cs/Windstream-Advanced/Advanced Training/3.network-policies-advanced/README.md

 ## 3.1.
 Define globalnetworkset for external endpoints

-In this lab, we will start by defining Calico globalnetworkset for external endpoint.
+In this lab, we will start by defining Calico globalnetworkset for an external endpoint.
 This allows for matching sources and destinations foreign to the cluster in network policies in a cloud-native way.

 ```
 kubectl apply -f -<<EOF